tools/godep/Readme.md

 There are two commands: `save` and `go`.

-- `save` inspects the workspace (GOPATH) for the currently-used set of dependencies, and save them in a list in file `Godeps`.
+- `save` inspects the workspace (GOPATH) for the currently-used set of dependencies, and saves them in file `Godeps`.
 - `go` reads the list of dependencies from `Godeps`, sets up a temporary GOPATH, and runs the go tool.